theabdullahalam/nyx/README.md

 A super simple cleanup file that
 * Removes borders and padding around body tags
 * Sets the default font-family to `Arial, Helvetica, sans-serif;`
+* Makes the headers really huge for displays
 * A bunch of other useful stuff picked up from the famous normalise.css

 ### images.scss